 Gig economy workers are also usually responsible for personal expenses associated with working, like laptops and cell phones.
 While these can be written off for taxes, it’s important to be careful with what you deduct.
 Many freelancers find it best to work with an accountant so they can go over all the things they use for their work, and know what to write-off for their taxes.

 Some workers may find the remote, removed life of the gig economy a problem.
-Often freelance workers don’t go into the office, and miss on the social elements present there.
-From parties to regular water-cooler talks, gig economy workers may find they spend their day alone, working from home or from a remote site.
-While this adds flexibility, it can also cause isolation from the other workers and feeling of being removed or left out.
+Often freelance workers don’t go into the office and miss on the social elements present there.
+From parties to regular watercooler talks, gig economy workers may find they spend their day alone, working from home or from a remote site.
+While this adds flexibility, it can also cause isolation from the other workers and the feeling of being removed or left out.

 Because companies don’t have to pay for benefits or the onboarding costs of a full-time, new employee, freelance workers often have a lower cost than other workers.
-They are able to pay strictly a salary, and sometimes don’t even have to provide work equipment for gig economy workers.
-This allows them to cut costs, and just pay for the actual labor that a freelancer gives.
+Employers are able to pay a salary and sometimes don’t even have to provide work equipment for gig economy workers.
+This allows them to cut costs and just pay for the actual labor that a freelancer gives.